<Home/Articles/Interview with Edwin Sabuhoro, Rwanda gorilla conservationist

 You turned the conservation dialogue on its head by focusing on people rather than wildlife, do you think this model can be applied across Africa?

 Absolutely!
-For the future of the gorillas, Rwanda alone is not enough – we need Uganda and the Congo to be on side as well.
-This is certainly something I hope to work towards and I am currently undertaking a PHD in the USA in Parks and Tourism Management.
-I’m hoping that this will give me the skills I need to take my project further.
-If Rwanda, Uganda and the Congo can work together as a single entity, we can create an integrated development programme to help take conservation further.
+For the future of the gorillas, Rwanda alone isn’t enough, we also need Uganda and the Congo on board.
+This is definitely something I’m working towards, and I’m currently pursuing a PhD in Parks and Tourism Management in the USA.
+I’m hoping this will give me the skills I need to advance my project.
+If Rwanda, Uganda, and the Congo can come together as a unified force, we can create an integrated development program to help push conservation efforts further.

 The beautiful landscape of neighbouring Uganda